Hillman Photography Initiative

 Since its inception in 2013, the Hillman Photography Initiative has produced dynamic new artworks, exhibitions, publications, online experiences, and conversations transforming our relationship to the photographic medium.

 Mirror with a Memory

 How are images being utilized to gather data on our daily activities?
 With the development and advancement of artificial intelligence, there has been a radical change in the way surveillance systems capture, categorize, and synthesize photographs.
-Mirror with a Memory explores the intersection between AI, photography, and surveillance—its past, present, and future—to underscore concerns about implicit bias, right to privacy, and police monitoring embedded in corporate, military, and law enforcement applications.
+Mirror with a Memory explores the worlds of AI, photography, and surveillance—their past, present, and future—to underscore concerns about implicit bias, right to privacy, and police monitoring embedded in corporate, military, and law enforcement applications.